IRONMAN 70.3 Bahrain – Saturday 7th December 2019

 From London – we flew from Heathrow – flying time is around six and a half hours.
 There are direct flights to Bahrain from LHR with both British Airways and Gulf Air.
-Gulf Air is the principal flag carrier of the Kingdom on Bahrain and for the event this year they were also the partner airline to the race, [UPDATE – they are for the 2018 race too] offering 20% discounts on both Economy and Business class flights and carry your bike at no extra cost if you book with the discount reference.
-So, well worth checking that out when comparing prices and options, should the event have an airline partner next year too.
+Gulf Air is the principal flag carrier of the Kingdom on Bahrain and for the event in 2017 they were also the partner airline to the race, [UPDATE – they are for the 2019 race too] offering 20% discounts on both Economy and Business class flights and carry your bike at no extra cost if you book with the discount reference.
+So, well worth checking that out when comparing prices and options.

 Our flights times were very pleasant – depart 9:30am (London time) and arrive in Bahrain at 7:00pm (local time).
 We travelled out on Wednesday (the race is always on the Saturday), and return flight wise, we travelled back late on Sunday night / very early Monday morning (local time), which gets you back into LHR early Monday, around 6:30am.
 So, if you can sleep on a plane, that ‘overnight’ return can feel much more practical and pleasant than the flights times look on paper!

-Those times are very much in line with what we did three years ago, and in my view are ideal for the trip, providing sufficient free time pre/post race, while minimising days required away from work for example.
+Those times are very much in line with what we did in 2014 also, and in my view are ideal for the trip, providing sufficient free time pre/post race, while minimising days required away from work for example.

 Given those flight times you could – and some British athletes did – quite realistically race on the Saturday and be back in London before 7am on Sunday!
 It’ll take a bit of planning (and probably packing your bike box in a hotel reception or similar…), but is a realistic option, as you’ll likely still have 12 hours from finishing the race to take-off.
-With the airport 10 minutes away from the city centre, no long transfers are involved either.
+With the airport 10 minutes taxi ride away from the city centre, no long transfers are involved either.